Take it from us: No country parties like the Netherlands.

 Utrecht – Le Guess Who?: Entering its 12th year in 2018, Utrecht’s Le Guess Who? festival turns the entire city into a full celebration “of global sounds and musical boundary-crossing” over four days and 150+ performances in venues as varied as churches, art galleries and warehouses.

-No lineup has been announced for the 2018 edition, scheduled for 8 through 11 November, but you can buy your full festival pass now for €117.50.
+They just announced the lineup for the 2018 edition, scheduled for 8 through 11 November, and you can buy your full festival pass now for €117.50.